andreacremese/rabbitMQJavaPOC/README.md

 # TODO

-? implement a test on memcached
+implement a test on stubbed memcached ?